 Click here to learn more about Erskine’s sports program.

-There are three (3) Instructors and two (2) Ed Techs.
+There are two (2) Instructors and two (2) Ed Techs.

 Click here to read more about Erskine’s Special Education department.

-- Washington Post America’s Most Challenging High Schools
+- Washington Post America’s Most Challenging High School

 Mens sana in corpore sano – “A Healthy Mind in a Healthy Body.”
 School colors are blue and white.